This essay provides general information only. Do not rely on it to determine

 A growing number of lesbian couples are planning to have children

-place their relationship on a firmer foundation.
+place their relationship on a firmer foundation and give their children greater security.

 Adoptions by gays and lesbians, either single individuals or committed